nvrmvx/tech-instructions/README.md

 <br>
 <br>
 ### **4. Connect your phone to your computer**
-Using the charging cable connect your iPhone to your computer.
-Open the iTunes app on the computer and unlock your phone.
-You may get an alert like this:
+Open the iTunes app on your computer and using the charging cable connect your iPhone to the computer.
+Unlock the phone.
+You may receive an alert like this:
 <br>
 ![trust this computer](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/iOS/ios13-iphone-xs-home-trust-computer-alert.jpg "Trust This Computer")
 <br>